Accessibility statement for SEND Advice Surrey.

 We have designed this website with features that make it easier to use by everyone, including those with visual, auditory, physical, speech, cognitive, or neurological disabilities.
 We aim to reach the level “AA” of the Web Content Accessibility Guidelines (WCAG).
 These are the international standard for accessible websites and content.

 We know some parts of this website are not fully accessible and these include:

 - most older PDF and Word documents are not fully accessible to screen reader software

 We are currently reviewing the site and will publish further issues as identified.

 We will continue to work to ensure that all of our website functions work well when used with access devices such as screen readers, braille readers, smart phones and other devices.
-View the list of supported Internet browsers.
+These are the internet browsers that we support on our website.

 Reporting accessibility problems with this website

 Whilst all aspects of this website have been carefully designed to comply with international accessibility guidelines, there are many companies and people that maintain pages on the website, so there may be some elements that do not conform to all the guidelines.
 If you have any problems accessing our website or part of it, then please contact Web and Digital Services.